 - Language processing in adults with acquired impairments of spoken and written language (aphasia, dyslexia, dysgraphia);

 Experimental methods and facilities

-The partner institutions share well-recognized expertise in the field under study, language and the brain.
+The partner institutions share well-recognised expertise in the field under study: language and the brain.
 Across the consortium, the institutions have both common and unique strengths in terms of methods, populations and topics.